 The missions of all the prophets are inherited in one continuous line, and their main connotation is always to recognize the uniqueness of the Lord and worship the uniqueness of the Lord.
 From the human ancestor Adam to the last messenger Muhammad, including Noah, Ibrahim, Musa, Dawood, Suleiman, Yahya, Jesus, etc. All the prophets (peace be upon them) have always been preaching this mission.
 As Allah says in the Quran.

-A prince who forsook wealth in pursuit of wisdom, Buddha Shakyamuni was an eclectic figure of the 5th century BC who brought together many different beliefs to develop a revolutionary philosophy of human identity and purpose.
+Buddhism is the most peaceful and beautiful religion in the world. and A prince who forsook wealth in pursuit of wisdom, Buddha Shakyamuni was an eclectic figure of the 5th century BC who brought together many different beliefs to develop a revolutionary philosophy of human identity and purpose.
 The goal is to achieve a kind of enlightenment called Nirvana through meditation, kindness, and hard work.
 Values revolve around the absence of an “essential self”, impermanence, and the reality that life is suffering.
 Therefore, the primary goal of human beings is the elimination of all forms of suffering.

 Buddhism, which has 500 million adherents, has been praised for its effective use of an egalitarian philosophy that works to abolish the caste system worldwide.